omar-owis/Unity-Roguelike/README.md

 The entirety of the project's advancement has developed and designed by a solo developer.

-## Inventory system and item creation tool
+## Inventory System and Item Creation Tool
 The flexible inventory system constitutes a vital gameplay component, offering a range of item management features that enrich the player experience:
 - Items can be picked up from the game world by the parent entity.
 - Inventories supports item dropping.